DanielB159/HypernimyFinder/README.md

 **Compiling the program** - assuming you have apache-ant installed, compile with the terminal command:
 `ant compile`
 in the "HypernymyFinder" directory.
 This command uses the build.xml file for compiling the code files.
+**Note:** this repository already has the 'bin' folder that includes the compiled files.
+Compiling again will simply replace them with the newly compiled files.

 This program has two functionalities:
 ## **First Functionality** - Identifying Hypernymy in a given a corpus with annotated noun phrases